Speaker | Time | Text |

 And so this is history. | ||

-It's the first time that you're seeing these two leaders of Armenia and Azerbaijan sitting down, signing an actual peace document. | ||
+It's the first time that you're seeing these two leaders of Armenia and Azerbaijan sitting down, signing a real peace document. | ||

 And it is because of President Trump's efforts. | ||

-This really does impact the United States because it means economic cooperation, trade, energy security, more markets for American goods, with Azerbaijan being a rising power in the South boxes, and it cuts out Iran and Russia. | ||
+This really does impact the United States because it means economic cooperation, trade, energy security. | ||

 So it really is a significant milestone for the president's peace initiative. | ||

-And that corridor is going to be very significant for East-West Connection. | ||
+And that corridor is going to be very significant for East West connection. | ||

 Hang on. | ||